usgs-bcb/bis/README.rst

 `pip install git+https://github.com/usgs-bcb/bis.git`

-Note: the dd module in this package currently requires users to set the following system variables in order to access the DataDistillery MongoDB components - MONGOUSER, MONGOPASS, MONGOSERVER, MONGOPATH
+Note: the dd module in this package currently requires users to set the following system variables in order to access the DataDistillery MongoDB components - MONGOUSER, MONGOPASS, MONGOSERVER, MONGOPATH.
+For the Anaconda Python and Jupyter Notebook environments we are working with at this stage of development the method described in [this article](https://conda.io/docs/user-guide/tasks/manage-environments.html#saving-environment-variables) works as a reasonable method for establishing environment variables for a particular Python environment.

 -----------